the-last-willy/2022-abstractgl/README.md

 # GLSL module

+The GLSL module provides GLSL types and functions on CPU side.

+## Long-term goals

+To provide a symbolic representation of GLSL code.

 ## TODO

-- Distinguish from the OpenGL module.
+- Distinguish from the OpenGL module
-- Use GLM internally.
+- Use the maths module

 # GLSL compiler module